Languages of Afghanistan: Overview

+note: data represent most widely spoken languages; shares sum to more than 100% because there is much bilingualism in the country and because respondents were allowed to select more than one language note: the Turkic languages Uzbek and Turkmen, as well as Balochi, Pashayi, Nuristani, and Pamiri are the third official languages in areas where the majority speaks them↑ incl.
+Eastern, Kabuli, Hazaragi & Aimaqi; ↑ incl.
+Northern and Southern; ↑ incl.
+Uzbek, Turkmen, Kazakh; ↑ incl.
+Pashayi, Balochi, Nuristani, Brahui, Pamir, Gujari;

 Statistics vary considerably from source to source, the amount of total Dari (L1+L2) speakers tends to be the most consistent (77-80%).
 Between sources the amount of L1 speakers of Pashto and Dari vary considerably.
 With Encyclopedia Britannica estimating that roughly 1/2 of the population of Afghanistan speaks Dari natively, and "more than" 2/5 of Afghanistan speaking Pashto natively.
 While estimating a lower amount of native Pashto speakers then other sources, Britannica estimates that roughly 20% of the population spoke Pashto as a second language (an estimate higher that most other sources).
 Britannica also notes that many Pashtuns (particularly in urban areas) speak Dari as their first language, so the quantity of first language speakers is not a reliable indication of ethnicity.
 Other sources may give higher estimates for L1 Pashto speakers but lower estimates for L2 speakers, and may give varying estimates for Dari depending on whether regional varieties of Dari such as Hazaragi and Aimaqi are counted as languages or dialects.
-Encyclopedia Iranica estimates that 50-55% of Afghanistan speaks Pashto as their native language, but estimates few second language speakers (no estimate was given, only that the amount of L2 speakers was "less than 10%").
-Iranica also estimated 25% of Afghanistan natively speaking Dari but also categorized varieties of Persian spoken in central Afghanistan as different languages as Dari, and gave no estimates to the percentage of non-Dari Persian speakers.
+Encyclopedia Iranica estimates that 50-55% of Afghanistan speak Pashto as their native language, but estimates few second language speakers (no estimate was given, only that the amount of L2 speakers was "less than 10%").
+Iranica also estimated 25% of Afghanistan natively speaking Dari but also categorized varieties of Persian spoken in central Afghanistan as different languages from Dari, and gave no estimates to the percentage of non-Dari Persian speakers.
 Iranica also made no reference to how many ethnic Pashtuns spoke Dari as their first language.

 A sizeable population in Afghanistan, especially in Kabul, can also speak and understand Urdu due to the mass migration of Afghan refugees during the Soviet–Afghan War.